William Croone: Legacy

 He was the founder of the Croonian Lectures.
-Croone left behind him a plan for two lectureships: one lecture was to be read before the College of Physicians, with a sermon to be preached at the church of St. Mary-le-Bow, the other to be delivered yearly before the Royal Society upon the nature and laws of muscular motion.
+Croone left behind him a plan for two lectureships: one lecture was to be read before the College of Physicians, with a sermon to be preached at the church of St Mary-le-Bow in London, the other to be delivered yearly before the Royal Society upon the nature and laws of muscular motion.
 But as his will contained no provision for the endowment of these lectures, his widow carried out his intention by devising in her will the King's Head Tavern in Lambeth Hill, Knightrider Street, in trust to her executors to settle four parts out of five upon the College of Physicians to found the annual lecture now called the Croonian lecture; and the fifth part on the Royal Society.

 His wife, Mary, remarried after he died.
 Lady Sadleir (as she became) also, out of regard for the memory of her first husband, William Croone, provided for the establishment of the algebra lectures which were afterwards founded at some colleges at Cambridge.
 These early endowed lectures starting in 1710 eventually were transformed into the Sadleirian Professorship at Cambridge University in 1860.

+The date 4 June is celebrated in the natural history museum community as "Old Croone Day", marking Croone's lecture before the Royal Society on 4 June 1662, the first documented use of a preservative fluid (ethanol in this case) for long-term curation of museum specimens.